If you're a AAA member, you can do your most common RMV business at an AAA location.

 The RMV maintains records on driving histories, as well as motor vehicle crashes and vehicle registration and titles.
 You can apply to request copies of some publicly available information.

-IRP is a registration reciprocity agreement among states of the U.S., the District of Columbia, and provinces of Canada.
+IRP is a registration agreement among states of the U.S., the District of Columbia, and provinces of Canada.
 IRP is a program for licensing commercial vehicles traveling in 2 or more IRP jurisdictions.

 Learn how to request public records from the Registry of Motor Vehicles.

 The RMV's Medical Affairs department is primarily responsible for setting agency policies and procedures regarding physical qualifications for driver's licenses.